digao-dalpiaz/DzHTMLText/README.md

 > The tags notation is case-insensitive, so you can use `<B>Text</B>` or `<b>Text</b>`.

 > **Note about color notation:**
-> When you use `FC` or `BC` tags, the color in hexadecimal value is specifyed by 6 digits, like in HTML notation.
-If you are getting color from Delphi, please remove the first two zeros of the begining of color code.
+> When you use `FC` or `BC` tags, the color in hexadecimal value is specified by 6 digits, like in HTML notation.
+If you are getting color from Delphi, please remove the first two zeros of the beginning of color code.

 ![Design-time example](images/design_print.png)